 Cleaning the Freestyle Flex parts is super simple.
 There are just three parts to separate (other than the bottle and lids): the shield, the membrane and the connector.
 They come apart easily, and putting them back together is a no-brainer.
 You can wash these parts by hand or in the dishwasher!
 The tubing, however, needs to be washed by hand.
 I’ve had no problems with warping or breaking.

-If portability is what you’re after, give the Freestyle Flex a look, especially if its one being offered by your insurance.
-Just remember that it’s louder than we’d like and isn’t particularly powerful.
+If you have an active lifestyle (HAH) and portability is what you’re after, give the Freestyle Flex a look, especially if its one being offered by your insurance.
+Just remember that while it does have a compact design, it’s louder than we’d like and it isn’t particularly powerful.